-- IMA Webinars: Inside Talk and Leadership Academy are monthly discussions hosted by IMA on topics like professional development and future industry trends.
+- IMA Webinars: IMA hosts Inside Talk and Leadership Academy monthly, discussing topics like professional development and future industry trends.
 Attendees can earn one hour of CPE credit by participating in the live versions of the webinars.

 - Accounting Best Practices: Podcast host Steve Bragg has penned over 70 books on accounting and has worked with Big 4 companies as a consulting manager.
 His iTunes podcast covers GAAP for accounting professionals.

-- @CPAExamTweets: Nearly 20,000 followers keep track of testing center news, study tips and inspirational accountant quotes as they prepare for the Uniform CPA exam.
+- @CPAExamTweets: Over 20,000 followers keep track of testing center news, study tips, and inspirational accountant quotes as they prepare for the Uniform CPA exam.

 - @retheauditors: Francine McKenna is a journalist and CPA with tenure at two Big 4 firms.
 Her Twitter feed observes the pulse of international trade and accounting news.